Bark Beetles

 - Don’t pile the wood and leave it.
 This just attracts more beetles.

-- Wait until winter and chip the branches.
-Spread the chips so any remaining larvae will die in the cold.
+- Chip the branches.
+Spread the chips so any remaining larvae will die.

 Note: If using a commercial tree removal company, make sure they have a plan to not spread the beetles.
 Hopefully, they have a chipper large enough to chip the branches and the trunk.